 The RV industry has experienced unprecedented sales volume in recent years.
 As a result, transportation jobs are in high demand, yet there’s still a shortage of drivers.

 A majority of towable RVs are built in Northern Indiana.
 If you live in the area, have a large truck, enjoy traveling, and can tow an RV, you could easily find a job.
-Even if you don’t live in Indiana, business is booming as RV dealerships and consumers utilize RV transports.
+Even if you don’t live in Indiana, business is booming as RV dealerships and consumers utilize RV transport services.

 How to Find RV Transport Services Near Me